AntonioDEM/powerlawlog_project/README.md

 Data are used directly to compute the complementary cumulative distribution function `CCDF`.
 The `CDF` is defined as (`1−CDF), where the `CDF`(cumulative distribution function) is the integral of the probability distribution function (`PDF`).

 In `dataset.xls`, the column `Areas` will be the one the program will extract and use during the procedure.

+The procedure is basically based on the execution of only two complex scripts:

 1.	**run** `settingpr.m`: you will get a message box with the instructions to follow and so with the other steps.
 The first step creates the folders and path.